How to Build Runnable JavaScript Specifications — SitePoint

 group (of assertions.)
 Then we log all the assertions depending on their value using their respective color: green for assertions that evaluated as

-'``true``' and red for assertions that had another value.
+true and red for assertions that had another value.
 Note the comparison, we are checking for

-'``true``', as a string, since we are receiving strings from each file.
+true, as a string, since we are receiving strings from each file.

 Checking Results